faberchri/YouSonos/README.md

 * [libVLC](https://www.videolan.org/vlc/libvlc.html) (the library backing the VLC player)
     * Is used for the actual audio stream processing.
     * Reads a stream from YouTube, transforms it and sends it to the Sonos speakers over http.
-    * YouSonos registers callback in libVLC to receive updates on track progress and end.
+    * YouSonos registers callbacks in libVLC to receive updates on track progress and end.
     * The parameters passed to VLC to setup the audio stream from the server to the Sonos speakers can be controlled by the command line option `--vlc-command`.
 The default command is:
         ```